 Who are the highest-paid players in the WNBA in 2023?

-Who are the highest-paid players in the WNBA in 2023? originally appeared on NBC Sports Chicago
+Who are the highest-paid players in the WNBA in 2023? originally appeared on NBC Sports Bayarea

 The first day of February means WNBA free agency is now open and deals can be signed.